Jakaria-Akash-Jewel/AI-based-sentiment-analyser/README.md

 The model returns the sentiment and a confidence score.

 The result is shown with clear color-coded feedback:
-🟢 Positive, 🔴 Negative, ⚪ Neutral
+🟢 Positive, 🔴 Negative, ⚪ Neutral.

 🔧 Tech Stack -
-Python 🐍
+Python,
-Streamlit
+Streamlit,
-HuggingFace Transformers
+HuggingFace Transformers,
-distilBERT NLP model
+distilBERT NLP model.